Filip7/ygh/README.md

 ## Future plan

-The plan is to support more of the `pacman` commands.
-Look into the ALPM project and maybe use it instead of calling makepkg via command execute.
-Investigate how to implement updates.
-Etc.
+- If git pull has nothing to pull, skip update
+- Make code a bit better, centralize logging of err msgs, move code to it's own packages or files
+- For update, fetch updates from multiple goroutines instead of doing it in a for loop
+- Look into the ALPM and see if that could be used directly
+- Support any other `pacman` style commands?

+Etc, etc.

 Basically learn the Arch ecosystem

 ## Should you use this as your main AUR helper?

-No, absolutely not, this is not fully featured nor battle tested.
+No, **absolutely not**, this is not fully featured nor battle tested.
+Also, it's recommended and advised to use only the official AUR repository as a source, even though the GitHub mirror is official, it's marked as experimental!
 If you are looking for recommendations, look at [yay](https://github.com/Jguer/yay)

 ## Contributing